Their Eyes Were Watching God Chapter 12 Quotes

 Citations follow this format: (Chapter.Paragraph)

 Disregarding her and Tea Cake’s substantial age difference brings Janie back to something of a childhood phase, where everything feels new.
-This rebirthing stage requires "new thoughts tuh be thought and new words said."
-While her first two marriages stripped Janie of her innocence, when Janie’s with Tea Cake she feels like a child again, her innocence and maidenhood are restored, as evidenced in the "maiden language" she learns.
+This rebirthing stage requires new thoughts "tuh be thought and new words said."
+While her first two marriages stripped Janie of her innocence, when Janie is with Tea Cake, she feels like a child again and her innocence and maidenhood are restored, as evidenced in the "maiden language" she learns.

 [Pheoby]: "Course she kin do as she please, but dat’s uh good chance she got up at Sanford.
 De man’s wife died and he got u lovely place tuh take her to – already furnished.
 Better’n her house Joe left her."
 (12.5)

 Pheoby obviously values material wealth and stability, marks of the higher class.
 Because the Sanford undertaker’s house is "better’n her house Joe left her," Pheoby thinks the decision is a no-brainer: marry the undertaker.
 But Janie has different values than Pheoby and the other Eatonville citizens; she’s experience material wealth and knows that it’s not what drives her.